 Treatment Interventions for Eating Disorders

 Treatment for all eating disorders begins with an accurate diagnosis and recognizing the mitigating circumstances that may have led to the disorder, such as an underlying mental health disorder.
 With all eating disorders, mental health can be a risk factor for the development or can be a result of the disorder itself.
 So, a clear diagnosis and prompt treatment of the mental health aspects of eating disorders is vital.
-A team approach is taken for eating disorders, but especially with anorexia.
+A team approach is taken for eating disorders, especially with anorexia.
 The complexity of the disease and its effects on multiple body systems necessitates a multidisciplinary approach to fully meet the needs of the patient.
 Ongoing psychotherapy, nutritional counseling, and monitoring of physiological needs are required with each.
 A closer look at the treatment for each disorder is below (Halter, 2017; Mayo Clinic, 2018a; NEDA, 2018).

 Hospitalization is often required to meet the immediate needs of the anorexic patient.
 They are often brought into the emergency room with heart arrhythmias, dehydration, electrolyte imbalances, or even a psychiatric emergency.
 If the patient refuses to eat upon hospitalization, they may be admitted for severe psychiatric problems and/or malnutrition.
-Patients may be placed in a treatment facility specializing in eating disorders that offers intensive treatment over a longer period of time.
-Medical care is focused on immediate threats to health, including electrolyte imbalances, acid-base imbalances, rehydration, and in more severe cases, the patient may require a feeding tube (Mayo Clinic, 2018a).
+Patients may be placed in a treatment facility specializing in eating disorders that offer intensive treatment over a longer period of time.
+Medical care is focused on immediate threats to health, including electrolyte imbalances, acid-base imbalances, and rehydration, and in more severe cases, the patient may require a feeding tube (Mayo Clinic, 2018a).

 The primary goal of treatment is to get to a healthy weight.
 Most aspects of anorexia can be corrected by getting to a healthy weight and maintaining good nutrition.
 The primary healthcare provider, mental health professional, dietician or nutritional expert, and family or friends will all be involved in the healing process for patients with anorexia.
 Individual and family-based psychotherapy is recommended for these patients.
 Because the family is often a primary risk factor for anorexia, therapy for the entire family may be needed.
 Teenagers, in particular, need family-based therapy to assist them in making good choices for their health, and engaging the family in their recovery is important.
 Therapy helps the parents learn to communicate therapeutically with the teen with anorexia and aids in promoting weight restoration.
-The secondary goal of treatment for anorexia is to help change the patient’s beliefs and thoughts that led to the restrictive eating in the first place.
+The secondary goal of treatment for anorexia is to help change the patient’s beliefs and thoughts that led to restrictive eating in the first place.
 Individual psychotherapy is used to this end, and while teens benefit as well, adult patients seem to respond best to individual cognitive-behavioral therapy (Mayo Clinic, 2018a).

 Medications are not typically used in the treatment of anorexia; however, antidepressants or other psychiatric medications may be useful in treating underlying or subsequent mental health disorders.
 One of the greatest barriers to treating anorexia is the patient’s perception that they do not need treatment; they may see their weight as a lifestyle choice or have an unrealistic fear of gaining weight.
 Due to these firmly held beliefs, relapses are common, particularly during times of stress.
-Ongoing monitoring for the mental and physical indications of anorexia are needed to ensure lifetime success and optimal patient outcomes (Halter, 2017; Mayo Clinic, 2018a).
+Ongoing monitoring for the mental and physical indications of anorexia is needed to ensure lifetime success and optimal patient outcomes (Halter, 2017; Mayo Clinic, 2018a).

 The team approach to treating bulimia has been proven effective.
 The use of psychotherapy and antidepressants is noted as highly effective in overcoming the disorder.
 A dietician that is experienced in eating disorders can be a useful team member along with a primary care provider and mental health professional.
 Psychotherapy is generally focused on individual cognitive-behavioral therapy.
 Interpersonal psychotherapy may also be helpful in teaching communication and problem-solving skills with personal relationships, including family and friends.
 The patient needs support to normalize their eating patterns and address the underlying feelings that led to the disorder initially.
 These behaviors need to be replaced by healthy and positive behaviors that can support a healthy weight and nutritional intake (Halter, 2017; Mayo Clinic, 2018c).

 Teenagers suffering from bulimia may benefit from family therapy to support the parents in recognizing unhealthy behaviors and guiding them to healthier habits and behaviors.
-The entire family is often involved in the underlying issues that led to the bulimia and should understand the implications for the teen's future health and how to support the development of healthy behaviors (Mayo Clinic, 2018c).
+The entire family is often involved in the underlying issues that led to bulimia and should understand the implications for the teen's future health and how to support the development of healthy behaviors (Mayo Clinic, 2018c).

 The antidepressant most often used in patients with bulimia is fluoxetine (Prozac).
 The selective serotonin reuptake inhibitor (SSRI) fluoxetine (Prozac) may help the bulimia patient, even where depression is not present.
 It is the only medication approved by the Food and Drug Administration (FDA) for the treatment of bulimia (Mayo Clinic, 2018c).